 Closing Date: July 6, 2018 at 2 p.m.

 The Department of Biomedical Physiology and Kinesiology includes a wide range of specializations and, in order to be appointed, a person must have sufficient knowledge in the discipline of the course to interpret the course material, as demonstrated by either having a strong performance in the course or an equivalent, or through knowledge of the discipline and registration in a graduate degree in the discipline or applicable equivalent.

-Appointments for the Summer 2018 (1184) semester run May 3rd, 2018 to August 20th, 2018.
-All applicants for TA/TM positions for the Summer 2018 semester are required to be present and available for all assigned work for the course(s) for which they are applying (i.e., scheduled exams and assignments, marking/grading, scheduled labs/tutorials, etc).
+Appointments for the Fall 2018 (1187) semester run August 30th, 2018 to December 20th, 2018.
+All applicants for TA/TM positions for the Fall 2018 semester are required to be present and available for all assigned work for the course(s) for which they are applying (i.e., scheduled exams and assignments, marking/grading, scheduled labs/tutorials, etc).
 This includes assignments for distance courses offered through CODE.
 All TAs and TMs (for Courses for Online Education) must be available to invigilate exams.
 TMs must be able to collect exams and course work for marking from, and return (once marked) to, the SFU Burnaby campus.

-By submitting an application for assignment(s) in the Summer 2018 semester, you acknowledge these requirements and responsibilities.
+By submitting an application for assignment(s) in the Fall 2018 semester, you acknowledge these requirements and responsibilities.

 >CLICK to see additional qualifications